NCAR/HPC-Docs/docs/getting-started/index.md

 ## Logging In

-To log in, start your terminal or Secure Shell client and run an `ssh` command as shown here:
+To log in, starttttt yoour terminal or Secure Shell client and run an `ssh` command as shown here:

 === "Derecho"